Layout system

 DO NOT skip gutters or margins, as it makes content feel cramped.

 Color and imagery work together to bring energy, hierarchy, and clarity to our designs.
-By combining bold Autodesk Black and Hello Yellow color blocks for primary emphasis, lighter tints or grays for supporting sections, and high-quality impactful images, aligned to the grid, we create layouts that are visually dynamic, balanced, and unmistakably ours. old blocks of black and yellow for primary emphasis and lighter tints or grays for supporting sections.
+By combining bold color blocks for primary emphasis, lighter tints or secondary colors for supporting sections, and high-quality impactful images aligned to the grid, we create layouts that are visually dynamic, balanced, and unmistakably ours.
 These principles ensure every design remains flexible and cohesive, regardless of format.

 Color blocking defines the most important elements of a layout.
-Autodesk Black and Hello Yellow dominate, creating bold sections that emphasize headlines, CTAs, or visuals.
-Accent colors add contrast and guide attention, ensuring the viewer’s eye moves naturally through the design.
+Autodesk Black and Autodesk White dominate, creating bold sections that emphasize headlines, CTAs, or visuals.
+Secondary colors add contrast and guide attention, ensuring the viewer’s eye moves naturally through the design.

-Accent colors should make up no more than 15% of the layout, ensuring black, yellow, and imagery remain the primary visual elements (see Color proportions and usage).
+Hello Yellow and tertiary colors should make up no more than 15% of the layout, ensuring Autodesk Black, Autodesk White, and imagery remain the primary visual elements (see Color proportions and usage).
 Images and color blocks should work together to maintain hierarchy and avoid visual clutter, creating a balanced and cohesive design.

 Color and imagery work together to bring energy, hierarchy, and clarity to our designs.
-By combining bold black and yellow color blocks with impactful images, aligned to the grid, we create layouts that are visually dynamic, balanced, and unmistakably ours.
+Combine bold color blocks with impactful images, aligned to the grid, to create layouts that are visually dynamic, balanced, and unmistakably ours.
 These principles ensure every design remains flexible and cohesive, regardless of format.

 To ensure consistency and alignment, images must scale proportionally with the grid.
 Recommended ratios include: